merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/02_Installation.md

 You made it!

-Please don’t hesitate to contact us if you met troubles during the installation process.
+Please don’t hesitate to contact us if you experience troubles during the installation process.